- August 26, 2020

 Economies of scale

 The fact is that a next-generation cloud infrastructure, like the Azure Cloud, can utilize cloud economies of scale to enable even small healthcare organizations to take advantage of emerging AI technologies at a much lower cost instead of attempting to do it themselves on premise.
-In reality, healthcare organizations are already utilizing cloud-based AI/ML to reduce costs, incorporate new AI/ML capabilities faster, and improve security, agility, and scalability.
+In reality, cloud-based artificial intelligence and machine learning are already being utilized in healthcare and medicine to reduce costs, incorporate new AI/ML capabilities faster, and improve security, agility, and scalability.

 Cloud technology provides healthcare organizations with advanced tools and safeguards so they can incorporate new technology to ensure patient privacy and security, and meet complex regulatory requirements and data protection laws.